lohedges/vmmc/README.md

 certain models it may be more efficient to return a list of pair energies along with the interactions, rather than having to recalculate them.
-* For models with an isotropic interaction of fixed energy scale the pair energy is simple a constant.
-As such, the pair energy calculation is entirely redundant, i.e. if we knowing that two particles interact is enough to know the pair energy.
+* For models with an isotropic interaction of fixed energy scale the pair energy is simply a constant.
+As such, the pair energy calculation is entirely redundant, i.e. knowing that two particles interact is enough to know the pair energy.
-* If using cell lists, the typical size of a trial displacement will be small enough such that a particle stays within the same neigbourhood of cells following the trial move.
+* If using cell lists, the typical size of a trial displacement will be small enough such that a particle stays within the same neighbourhood of cells following the trial move.
 As such, there is often no need to update cell lists until confirming that the post-move configuration is valid, e.g. no overlaps.
 At present the same `postMoveCallback` function is called twice: once in order